-(99) Appeals against penalties for plagiarism must be submitted formally to the appropriate Appeal Officer (Paragraph 92 a-b) or the Student Conduct Appeals Committee (Paragraph 92 -95.)

-(100) Appeals must be made in writing and addressed to the appropriate University Member specified in paragraph 84
+- (96) Appeals against penalties for plagiarism must be submitted formally to the appropriate Appeal Officer (Paragraph 89 a-b) or the Student Conduct Appeals Committee (Paragraph 89 -92.) - (97) Appeals must be made in writing and addressed to the appropriate University Member specified in paragraph 82

-('the Appeal Officer') within ten working days of the notice of the imposition of a penalty.
+('the Appeal Officer') within ten (10) working days of the notice of the imposition of a penalty, except when the notification is regarding suspension or termination of enrolment, in which case the appeal must be lodged within twenty (20) working days of the receipt of the notice of the imposition of a penalty.
 The Appeal Officer may refer the case to the Chair of the Student Conduct Appeals Committee.
-Appellants should structure their appeal in terms of Paragraph 101 a - c and provide evidence to support their appeal.
+Appellants should structure their appeal in terms of Paragraph 98 a - c and provide evidence to support their appeal.